clinical-meteor/cookbook/readme.md

 ========================================
 ### [The StarryNight Utility](http://starrynight.meteor.com/)

 Eventually, there were so many scripts in the Cookbook that it made sense to start putting them into a utility.
-StarryNight has dozens of bells-and-whistles that the core Meteor tool lacks... tools to help the package authoring workflow, refactoring code, installing tools, testing your app, and so forth.
+StarryNight has dozens of bells-and-whistles that aren't in the core platform... tools to help the package authoring workflow, refactoring code, installing tools, testing your app, and so forth.
+Think of StarryNight as a framework utility that extends the core platform tools.

 ````sh
 npm install starrynight -g